Port 80 streaming with Shoutcast

 This has the unfortunate side effect of blocking many legitimate uses and restricting anyone behind the firewall to normal web browsing and email which can be frustrating, especially for anyone living in a university halls of residence or anyone in a similar situation.

 MixStream was one of the very first stream hosts to offer port 80 streaming to all customers, always as part of the service.
-At the time, the handful of other hosts that offered port 80 streaming charged their customers extra - we have always included it for free.
+At the time, the handful of other hosts that offered port 80 streaming charged their customers extra and some still do - we have always included it for free.

 Why port 80?